Skip to Main Content

 Annual Dental Exams For Cats

 To ensure your cat's mouth stays healthy and pain-free, our veterinarians recommend annual professional dental care as part of your cat's preventive healthcare routine.
-A dental appointment includes an oral health evaluation, x-rays if necessary, and a thorough cleaning.
+A dental appointment includes an oral health evaluation, X-rays if necessary, and a thorough cleaning.
 If your cat has mouth injuries, tooth loss, or severe decay, your vet will provide recommendations for care or surgery.

 How to prevent tartar accumulation in your cat's teeth after the procedure?